In a recent post, I said that a good IVR system is more than a barrier to live agents. It’s the reason callers don’t need a live agent.

 For a lot of call centers, IVR is ‘out of sight, out of mind’.
 But however much you coach agents, improve processes and invest in new tools, IVR is how you make your first impression – so make it count!

-You can read more about automating SMS and IVR in our free eBook, available now.
+You can read more about conversational AI in our free eBook, available now.